How are we Tracing Changes Through a Thousand Years?

 As you have seen meanings of words change over time.
 Term “Hindustan”, is known as “India,” the modern nation-state today.

 The Term Hindustan

-- In medieval period the word foreigner meant any stranger who appeared in the village not belonging to their society or culture
+- In the medieval period, the word foreigner meant any stranger who appeared in the village not belonging to their society or culture.

 - In Hindi, the term ‘pardesi’ was used to describe an alien.

 Historians use different types of sources to learn about the past based on their period of study and the nature of the investigation.
 Coins, inscriptions, architecture, and textual records will provide information.